Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 Most visited path:
  [ 4-280235  2-271382  5-208801  fs-118163 ]`

  These numbers correspond to the feature selected with the number of time it has been selected.
+In this case, the most visited path is an accurate feature subset, because it contains 3 relevant features and no redundant features.

 ```c++
 Node T[795] with feature subset: